jwhodge/FCC-Random-Quote-Machine/README.md

 # FCC-Random-Quote-Machine

-The project is operational [here](https://jwhodge.github.io/FCC-Random-Quote-Machine/FCC-RQM.html#)
+The project is operational [Github Version](https://jwhodge.github.io/FCC-Random-Quote-Machine/FCC-RQM.html#)

+It is also on CodePen here: [CodePen Version](https://codepen.io/jwhodge01/full/oNwjKWd)

 This is a freeCodeCamp assignment to build a random quote generator.
 See the link below.